matejc/rf-novnc/README.md

 NoVNC/websockify is listening on 0.0.0.0:6080 inside of container, so make sure to map that port out if you plan to preview the execution.

+For actions like `Run` and `Terminate` button functionality, port `10081` is also needed to be published.

 ## Extend Docker image